Why Nazareth Had to Change the Name of Smash ‘Hair of the Dog’ LP

 The “hair of the dog that bit you” is a colloquial Scottish expression based on the superstition that applying a souvenir from that vicious animal to a wound would help the healing process, according to E. Cobham Brewer’s Dictionary of Phrase and Fablefrom 1898.
 Over time, the saying was repurposed to symbolize a hangover cure and then, in April 1975, became the name for Nazareth's sixth studio album.

 That's not how it started out, though.
-According to gravel-throated Nazareth frontman Dan McCafferty, the eponymous opening cut on Hair of the Dog – in which a dishonest young woman (an “heir of the dog,” if you will) finally meets her match – provided the original album title with its recognizable chorus of “now you’re messing with … a son of a bitch!”
+Former frontman Dan McCafferty later confirmed that the eponymous opening cut on Hair of the Dog – in which a dishonest young woman (an “heir of the dog,” if you will) finally meets her match – provided the original album title with its recognizable chorus of “now you’re messing with a son of a bitch!”

 Nazareth’s record label, of course, wasn’t about to let them name the project Son of a Bitch.
 So, Hair of the Dog was selected as a compromise, putting the finishing touches on a career-defining release.

 Produced by guitarist Manny Charlton, after three LPs overseen by Deep Purple bassist Roger Glover, Hair of the Dog was chock-filled with sharp-toothed blues rockers like the power chord-driven “Miss Misery,” the elastic-riffed “Changin’ Times” (which took Led Zeppelin and made them ballsier), and the exceptionally fierce “Beggar’s Day” (which in turn may have set a blueprint for AC/DC).
 All of them were tailor made for real and air-guitarists everywhere.